Blackwood suburb profile

 Blackwood rental market trends

-The rental market in Blackwood has experienced moderate growth, with house rents increasing by 4.6% over the past year to $680 per week, while unit rents have risen by 3.2% to $485 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with access to natural surroundings and essential amenities, making it an attractive option for both renters and investors.
+The rental market in Blackwood has experienced moderate growth, with house rents increasing by 4.6% over the past year to $680 per week, while unit rents have risen by 5.3% to $500 per week.
+This steady growth reflects the suburb's appeal, offering a balance of suburban tranquility and accessibility to urban amenities, making it an attractive option for both renters and investors.

 Suburbs near Blackwood